 Funding and support

-Our past supporters
+Our past and present supporters

-The Alexander S. Humboldt Foundation and the University of Heidelberg Institut für Klassische Archäologie supported the writing up of the trial excavations and surveys 2001-12.
+The Alexander S. Humboldt Foundation and the University of Heidelberg Institut für Klassische Archäologie supported the writing-up of the trial excavations and surveys 2001-12.

 The Natural and Environmental Research Council (NERC), UK, supported the processing of radiocarbon dates from the 2008 excavation.